-The aid stations will be stocked with water, an electrolyte drink (Succeed Ultra) and Soda.
+The aid stations will be stocked with water, Gatorade and Soda.
 Food items will include the standard fare that is present at most 100-mile runs.
 Being a run in Hawaii, one can expect a bit of variation from the standard theme.
 Hot and cold food will be available.
-The runner will be responsible for his or her own Gels/Power bars, and electrolyte caps.
+The runner will be responsible for his or her own Gels/Power bars.
 For those with very strict dietary habits you are advised to pack what you need.